GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Then Apple went public toward the end of 1980.
-All of a sudden, all these people I was working with were millionaires.
+> ### I will, in fact, claim that the difference between a bad programmer and a good one is whether he considers his code or his data structures more important.
+Bad programmers worry about the code.
+Good programmers worry about data structures and their relationships.
 >
-> ~ *Andy Hertzfeld*
+> ~ *Linus Torvalds*

 ---
 ## 🏎 Quick Facts